mi-nombre-es-reznov/Work-Time-Calculator/README.md

     This program shows the start and end time after the original calculation.
     The program also displays your break times, with the times you went on break, next to them.

+    This program will now have the capability to enter times and define them as am/pm times.
+The system will auto correct the numbers to give accurate numbers.
 </p>